Skip to contents

 Summary

-The new font system in benviplot v1.1.0 provides a dramatically better user experience:
+The new font system in benviplot v1.1.0 aims to provide a better user experience.